merlynjocol/Covid_Dashboards_OpenData/README.md

 import altair as alt

-In order to install streamlit, please refer to the official website: https://streamlit.io/#install In order to install other libraries, the team used pip install x on an anaconda terminal.
+In order to install streamlit and show the streamlit dashboard, please refer to the official website: https://streamlit.io/#install
+In order to install other libraries, the team used pip install x on an anaconda terminal.